CodeScop/Oge-Mai-Field-Guide/desertquestssummary.md

-LAST UPDATED 5 MAR 2021
+LAST UPDATED 21 APR 2021

-So, all the quests for the Desert Region.
-I'm omitting any Main Quests outside the Desert, and for non-Desert Quests I'm listing only the name and location.
+So, the quests for the Desert Region.
+I'm omitting any Main Quests outside the Desert, any quests that are only available with a Shrine Bracelet equipped, and for non-Desert Quests I'm listing only the name and location.
 Let's have a quick recap of how this works:

 **The Main Quest Highway** is the main questline of the game, the backbone which unlocks everything else.
 This line, and only this line, will be defined solely by where it is in the sequence; the Route will tell you where it is in that sequence (LF MQ 3 for the third Main Quest in the Luciola Forest sequence, etc)